wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

+= 1.9 =

+We are now filtering out all posts with a status of inherit from the calendar so we don't show additional revisions.

 = 1.8.6 =

 The calendar is now using the proper he_IL locale code for Hebrew instead of he.